OpenFacetracker/OpenFaceTracker/README.md

 There is no difference in usage between Linux or Windows.

 A configuration file for oftapp is located in `./data/config.json`.
-It defines path to data files relative to working directory being `./bin` (home of `oftapp`).
+It defines path to data files used by OFT modules.
+Please note all the path are relative to the location of the executable, `/bin` by default.

 #### Options :